 Do you have a favorite thing to do in Lisbon?
 Let us know in the comments below!

 - The currency of Portugal is the Euro (€) and while most establishments take credit cards, you’ll probably want to get at least a little cash out at the ATM at the airport.

 - Portuguese is the official language of Portugal but you’ll find that most people speak at least a little English.

-- Many tourist sites in Lisbon are closed on Mondays so plan for that in advance.
+- Many tourist sites in Lisbon are not open on Mondays so plan for that in advance.